• Help & Advice

 Taking hormones causes some changes which are irreversible, which is why most doctors will recommend someone lives as their gender identity for at least three months before having hormone therapy, so they can make a careful and informed decision.
 They will also be offered counselling to support them through this process.

-Hormone therapy with the NHS
+How to access hormone therapy with the NHS

 To receive hormone therapy on the NHS, you will need to be referred to a gender specialist or a gender clinic by your GP.